 This disease is encountered in approximately 1 in 2 million births.

-This disorder is caused by a mutations in the gene encoding the low-density lipoprotein receptor-related protein 5 (LRP5).
-This gene is plays an important in bone remodelling 1.
+This disorder is caused by a mutation in the gene encoding the low-density lipoprotein receptor-related protein 5 (LRP5).
+This gene plays an important role in bone remodeling 1.

 - 1. Marques-Pinheiro A, Levasseur R, Cormier C et-al. Novel LRP5 gene mutation in a patient with osteoporosis-pseudoglioma syndrome.
 Joint Bone Spine.
 2010;77 (2): 151-3. doi:10.1016/j.jbspin.2009.11.013 - Pubmed citation

 - 2. Kozlowski K, Zeman J, Pajerek J. European Radiology.
 1995;5 (4): . doi:10.1007/BF00184964